 Thicken the sauce

-If your sauce is very runny, don’t worry, we will thicken it ad the end of the recipe.
+If your sauce is very runny, don’t worry, you can thicken it at the end of the recipe.
 Just add some cornflour and water and stir into a paste.
 This is called a ‘slurry’ (see details in the FAQs).

 Serving suggestions